 While the aforementioned trends of rising debt and increasingly variable income have placed constraints on the investing abilities of millennials, the financial crisis has helped make them skeptical of the capital markets.
 During this event, many Americans saw their net worth plunge in a short period of time.

 Risk is inherent to investment, and people in general are risk-averse.
 However, many have credited the financial crisis with making people even more conservative in their investing.
+This idea is often illustrated on social media, with traders and investors addressing the current risks of the day.

 At some points, this desire to minimise risk has proved problematic, as it has prompted individuals to put their capital toward so-called safe investments that provide rather modest returns.
 While these individuals might feel comfort in the fact that their principal is relatively safe, this approach might generate returns that lag inflation.